iqbalpa/govault/README.md

 *   [GORM](https://gorm.io/) - The fantastic ORM library for Go
 *   [golang-jwt](https://github.com/golang-jwt/jwt) - For handling JSON Web Tokens
 *   [go-crypto](https://golang.org/x/crypto) - For encryption and hashing

+## Architecture

+GoVault follows a layered architecture that separates concerns and promotes modularity.
+The main layers are:

+-   **`cmd`**: The entry point of the application, responsible for parsing command-line arguments and initializing the CLI.
+-   **`cli`**: Contains the core CLI logic, including command definitions and flags.
+It interacts with the `service` layer to execute user commands.
+-   **`service`**: Implements the business logic of the application.
+It coordinates the interaction between the `repository` and `crypto` layers.
+-   **`repository`**: Handles data access and persistence.
+It interacts with the PostgreSQL database using the GORM library.
+-   **`model`**: Defines the data structures used throughout the application, such as `Secret` and `User`.
+-   **`crypto`**: Manages all cryptographic operations, including encryption, decryption, and key derivation.
+-   **`utils`**: Provides utility functions for tasks like password hashing, configuration management, and database connections.

+This layered approach makes the codebase easier to maintain, test, and extend.

+## Password Manager Design

+The password manager is designed with security as the top priority.
+Here’s a breakdown of the key design principles:

+### Master Password

+-   **Single Point of Entry**: The entire vault is protected by a single master password.
+This password is used to encrypt and decrypt all your secrets.
+-   **Hashing**: The master password is not stored directly.
+Instead, it is hashed using `bcrypt`.

+### Encryption

+-   **AES-GCM**: All secrets are encrypted using AES-256 in Galois/Counter Mode (GCM).
+AES is a widely trusted encryption standard, and GCM provides both confidentiality and authenticity.
+-   **Key Derivation**: The encryption key is derived from the master password using `scrypt`.
+This adds an extra layer of security by making it computationally expensive to generate the key.
+-   **Unique Salts**: Each secret is encrypted with a unique salt.
+This ensures that even if two secrets have the same password, their encrypted values will be different.

+### Data Storage

+-   **Encrypted at Rest**: All secrets are stored in the database in their encrypted form.
+This means that even if an attacker gains access to the database, they will not be able to read your secrets without the master password.
+-   **No Plaintext**: The master password and unencrypted secrets are never stored on disk.
+They are only held in memory during the execution of a command.

+This design ensures that your secrets are protected at all times, both in transit and at rest.